 Australia

-- ATO treats crypto as property: capital gains apply on disposal
+- The ATO categorises cryptocurrency as property: capital gains obligations arise upon sale

 Best Practices Globally